gestimation/cifmodeling/README.md

 ## Interoperability

 There are several excellent R packages for survival and competing-risk analysis.
-The survival package provides the canonical API for time-to-event data (e.g., `survival` and `mets`).
-In combination with `ggsurvfit`, you can produce publication-ready survival plots.
+The `survival` package provides the canonical API for time-to-event data.
+In combination with `ggsurvfit`, `survival::survfit()` can generate publication-ready survival plots.
 For cumulative incidence (CIF) plots, integration in the general ecosystem is not as streamlined; `cifmodeling` fills this gap by offering `cifplot()` for survival/CIF plots and multi-panel figures via a single,